 Spearfish real estate is some of the most expensive in South Dakota, although Spearfish house values don't compare to the most expensive real estate in the U.S.

-Spearfish is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Spearfish isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Spearfish are a mix of both white- and blue-collar jobs.
 Overall, Spearfish is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Spearfish who work in office and administrative support (15.97%), food service (10.87%), and management occupations (10.14%).

-The population of Spearfish is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.50% of adults in Spearfish have a bachelor's degree or even advanced degree.
+The citizens of Spearfish are very well educated compared to the average community in the nation: 35.50% of adults in Spearfish have a bachelor's degree or even advanced degree.

 The per capita income in Spearfish in 2010 was $26,446, which is upper middle income relative to South Dakota, and middle income relative to the rest of the US.
 This equates to an annual income of $105,784 for a family of four.
 However, Spearfish contains both very wealthy and poor people as well.